Teenager Not Eating Lunch at School? Here's Why

 All in a paper bag.

-Variety is the name of the game!
+Remember, variety is the name of the game!
+It’s the best antidote to boring lunches.

 The Eating Disorder Guide